• Facebook

 Must I use FirstNet-approved Eligible Alarm Panels for communications to a monitoring facility?

-No, use of the FirstNet network is an option.
+No, use of the FirstNet network is a premium, more reliable and secure option.
 You can use any communicator for transmittal of public safety related alarms.
 It is a recommended practice to use communicators that are listed, labeled or approved for the intended purpose.
 However, for purposes of FirstNet, you will need a FirstNet-approved Eligible Alarm Communicator or an Alarm Panel with built in Eligible Alarm Communicator if you want to take advantage of this quick, robust FirstNet network designed from the ground up for Public Safety Entities and their authorized users.

 Associated Costs